Pedro Nuno Santos: Political career

-Secretary of State for Parliamentary Affairs, 2015–2019
+Secretary of State for Parliamentary Affairs (2015–2019)

 In António Costa's first government, Santos held the position of Secretary of State for Parliamentary Affairs and was responsible for coordinating the parties that formed the governing solution known as "geringonça" and that joined the Socialist Party, the Communist Party, the Left Bloc and Ecologist Party "The Greens".

 Santos has asserted himself as a possible candidate for PS leader, in succession to António Costa.

-Minister of Infrastructure and Housing, 2019–2022
+Minister of Infrastructure and Housing (2019–2022)

 Santos served as Minister of Infrastructure and Housing in the XXII Constitutional Government.

 The investment in the railroad has been at the center of his concerns and since he took office there have been several investments made in this area, starting with the implementation of Railroad 2020.
 At CP, he has been responsible for a new plan for the recovery of rolling stock, which has allowed to put into service dozens of carriages and locomotives parked for many years.

 He was the face of the solution found to save TAP, through public support approved in Brussels, in the amount of 1.2 billion euros, which allowed the State to keep 72.5% of the national airline.
 This support was equivalent to that given to all other national companies.

 He has been a supporter of the construction of the new Lisbon airport at Montijo, and in the face of opposition from the Seixal and Moita municipalities to this work, he came to affirm that the law that gives this power to municipalities should be changed.

-In December 2022 Santos stepped down from his post, following a public backlash over a hefty severance pay a secretary of state received from state-owned airline TAP, which fell under his remit.
+In December 2022, Santos stepped down from his post, following a public backlash over a hefty severance pay a secretary of state received from state-owned airline TAP, which fell under his remit.
+He was succeeded by João Galamba and Marina Gonçalves.

+Secretary-General of the Socialist Party

+On 13 November 2023, Santos publicly announced his candidacy for the election of the new leader of the Portuguese Socialist Party, which had been called following the resignation of António Costa from his role as Prime Minister and the scheduling of snap legislative elections.

+On 16 December of the same year, he was officially elected as the party's new Secretary-General, winning against José Luís Carneiro with about 62% of all votes.
+After the party lost 20 seats at the general election in May 2025, Santos resigned as leader.